 – Imani Perry

-In our department at Princeton, we believe African American studies plays a role in producing cosmopolitan people who are capable of not just encountering difference, but of thinking about difference in very sophisticated ways.
+In our department at Princeton, we believe African American Studies plays a significant role in producing cosmopolitan people who are capable of not only encountering difference, but thinking about difference in very sophisticated ways.

-We recruit the brightest minds – junior and seniors scholars – in the field and provide an institutional environment in which they may flourish.
+We recruit the brightest minds – junior and senior scholars – in the field and provide an institutional environment in which they may flourish.